 Solution 1: Turning off Ad blockers

-Ad blockers are known to cause false positives every now and them.
+Ad blockers are known to cause false positives every now and then.
 Even so, some websites have a new mechanism implemented on their website to restrict users from using ad blockers when streaming content.
-If you have any ad blocker active on your browser, make sure that you disable it completely.
-One of the most common ad blockers known to cause issues was Ublock.
+If you have any ad blocker active on your browser, make sure that you disable it completely or whitelist the 9anime site.
+One of the most common adblockers known to cause issues was Ublock.

 - Make sure that you identify your Adblocker present at the top-right side of the browser.
 You can click it once to view the statistics.